Body Donation Program

-The Body Donation Program is closed over the Christmas and New Year period from noon on Friday 20 December 2019 and reopening on Monday 6 January 2020.
+The Body Donation Program is closed over the Christmas and New Year period from 5pm Tuesday 19 December 2023 and will re-open on Monday 22 January 2024.

-During this time no deceased donors will be accepted into the Body Donation Program.
-Families are advised to proceed with their own funeral arrangements.
+During this time, no deceased donors will be accepted into the Body Donation Program.
+Families are advised to proceed with normal funeral arrangements.

 - Memorial Gardens